yowainwright/pastoralist/README.md

 ## Security and Release Assurance

-Pastoralist can write to `package.json`, so the package should be boring to verify.

 <!-- release behavior from .github/workflows/publish.yml and .github/workflows/homebrew.yml -->

 - Releases are published from GitHub Actions with npm provenance